crowdlingo/course/src/speaking/accomodation.md

 - Who do you live with?
 - Do you plan to live there for a long time?
 - Are the transport facilities to your home very good?
-- What part of your home do you like the most?

 ## Vocabulary

 <vocab-list>
+- spacious
+  - very large in expanse or scope
+- transport
+  - move something or somebody around
+- speaking
+  - capable of or involving speech or speaking
+- decorated
+  - provided with something intended to increase its beauty or distinction
+- apartment
+  - a suite of rooms usually on one floor of an apartment house
 - Apartment
   - a suite of rooms usually on one floor of an apartment house
-- apartment
-  - a suite of rooms usually on one floor of an apartment house
-- convenient
-  - suited to your comfort or purpose or needs
-- spacious
-  - very large in expanse or scope
-- furnished
-  - provided with whatever is necessary for a purpose (as furniture or equipment or authority)
-- generally
-  - usually

 <!-- blank -->